MHIZokuchi/SCA-Cloud-School-Application/README.md

-# SCA-Cloud-School-Application
-#### This is a simple asp.net core application, containerised with docker and  pushed to docker hub.
+# This is a simple asp.net core application, containerised with docker and  pushed to docker hub.

 ## Link to the docker image repo
  [Docker Repo](https://hub.docker.com/repository/docker/nneka234/sca-cloud-school-application)